 This Policy does not prohibit payments to avoid a serious and imminent threat to your life or your physical safety.
-If at all possible, you should consult with the Chief Financial Officer or Compliance Officer of the Corporation in advance of making any such payment.
-If that is not possible, you should report to the Chief Financial Officer and Compliance Officer of the Corporation concerning the incident as soon as possible.
+If at all possible, you should consult with the Chief Financial Officer of the Corporation in advance of making any such payment.
+If that is not possible, you should report to the Chief Financial Officer of the Corporation concerning the incident as soon as possible.